-We are pleased to announce the 2020 awards of the “2020 Community Service Incentive Award”.
+We are pleased to announce the 2020 awards of the Community Service Incentive Award.
 This $500 award is given by Youth2– Youth Helping Youth to only two deserving seniors who have shown exemplary community service during their four years of high school.
 The award winners were chosen from five local High Schools- Ballston Spa High School, Schuylerville High School, Saratoga Springs High School, The Waldorf School of Saratoga and Saratoga Central Catholic High School.

 Morgan Miller, a graduate from Ballston Spa High School, learned many leadership skills gained from volunteer experiences over her high school career.
 She has received great satisfaction in giving back to her community through her work with young people, building their physical, social, emotional and cognitive skills.
-When faced with a personal struggle with her aunt’s cancer diagnosis, she was creatively able to raise awareness, increase action, and involve other youth in her social action effort, “Kicks Against Cancer Penalty Shootout”.
+When faced with a personal struggle with her aunt’s cancer diagnosis, she was creatively able to raise awareness, increase action, and involve other youth in her social action effort, Kicks Against Cancer Penalty Shootout.
 Morgan is beginning her college journey at Nazareth College in the Nursing Program.

 Trinity Hogben, is an extraordinary Saratoga Springs High School graduate building extraordinary relationships.
 Through the program of Best Buddies, she built a friendship and a mutual relationship with Megan, helping her overcome disabilities, while increasing meaningful experiences in both of their lives.
 She gained many leadership skills as President of Best Buddies; working to fund raise; attending the annual conference; working with international partners; and working steadfastly with Special Olympics.
-Trinity and Megan together have advanced the “Inclusion Revolution”.
-Trinity has lived the message, “people are people, no matter their disabilities and should not be defined by their abilities alone.”
+Trinity and Megan together have advanced the Inclusion Revolution.
+Trinity has lived the message, people are people, no matter what his/her/they disabilities are and should not be defined by their abilities alone.
 Trinity is beginning her college career at Siena College.
 She is interested in the business of non-profits and may just end up working with the Inclusion Revolution as a career choice!

 We wish both Morgan and Trinity well on their college journey in this very complicated world.